dhealy05/TimeStamp/readme.md

 1. <strong>predict</strong> the direction Bitcoin prices will go in the future and
 2. <strong>trade</strong> on those predictions for profit.

-Since February 11, we've made predictions in real time every 15 minutes, recorded and and <strong>time stamped</strong> the results.
+Since February 11, we've made predictions in <strong>real time</strong> every 15 minutes,
+recorded and and <strong>time stamped</strong> the results.
 This repo has the time stamped files so you can examine the results yourself.